QuakeRider/Teleseismic-Download-GUI/README.md

 - Waveform preview plots
 - Data availability checks before download
 - Resume interrupted downloads
-- Within download tab: select the type of analysis that is being done (RF, Atten, etc) and provide suggested download parameters (Window times, channel types, etc)
+- Within download tab: select the type of analysis that is being done (RF, Atten, etc) and provide suggested download parameters (Window times, channel types, etc).
+This would also be mode dependent on the Event vs Array mode.

 ## License